lizzybit/Formula1/README.md

 AND ds.points <> 0
 ORDER BY 1 DESC;
 ```
-Find the drivers with the most world championships
+Find the drivers with the most world championships:
 ``` sql
 SELECT d.surname, COUNT(DISTINCT r.year) AS total_championships
 FROM drivers d